Demographics

 Population Trends

-Overall, our population is expected to age and to become more diverse over the course of the next 5 years according to the State Demography Office.
-By 2025, the population of those aged 65 and over is projected to increase by 3.5% in the MSA.
-There has been some growth in the 30–49-year-old group, which is favorable given that those are prime working ages.
-Increases will also be seen in the ages leading up to that cohort (ages 0 to 29), while there are projected decreases for the pre-retirement cohort (ages 50 to 64).
-The forecast for population growth in the United States is 0.5% and the state of Colorado at 0.9%, with El Paso County at 1.6% (Colorado Office of State Planning).
+Overall, our population is expected to age and to become more diverse over the course of the next five years according to the State Demography Office.
+From 2025 to 2030, the population of those aged 70 and over is projected to increase by 22.5% in the MSA.
+There will also be double-digit growth in the 30-to-49-year-old group, which is economically favorable, given that those are prime working ages.
+A smaller increase will be seen in the age 20-to-29 cohort, while there is a projected decrease for the age 50-to-69 cohort.
+The five-year forecast for population growth is 1.4% in the United States and 6.2% in the state of Colorado, with Colorado Springs at 7.6% (Colorado Office of State Planning).

 Download PDF